Skip to content

 How Pharmaceutical Drugs Get into Tap Water

 Pharmaceuticals enter tap water primarily through human consumption and subsequent excretion.
 When people take medications, their bodies metabolize and absorb a portion of the drugs.
-However, a fraction is excreted through urine ultimately entering the wastewater system.
+However, a fraction is excreted through urine, ultimately entering the wastewater system.
 Some people may also flush pills down the toilet, which would then introduce those substances to the water system.
 Conventional wastewater treatment plants may not completely remove these compounds, allowing trace amounts to end up in rivers, lakes, groundwater, and eventually, tap water sources.

 Why Pharmaceutical Drugs Should Be Filtered